appliedmicrobiologyresearch/covgap/README.md

 #### COVID-19 Genome Analysis Pipeline, for whole genome sequencing and annotation of SARS-CoV-2 {basic version, more on the way}
 ## Introduction:
 COVGAP will process the raw demultiplexed short reads (Illumina) produced by an amplicon sequencing approach targeting SARS-CoV-2 (e.g. ARTIC)
-COVGAP will quality filter your reads and map them against the reference SARS-CoV-s genome, providing the variants in vcf format, and include them in a draft consensus genome.
+COVGAP will quality filter your reads and map them against the reference SARS-CoV-2 genome, providing the variants in vcf format, and include them in a draft consensus genome.
 Only the variants showing high coverage and high alternative frequency (primary alleles variants) are included in the consensus.
 Alleles below the coverage or frequency thresholds (secondary alleles variants), and those alleles occurring as alternative to primary allele variants (alternative allele variants) are stored and annotated separately for the user consultation, but will NOT be part of the consensus.
 Loci showing not enough coverage to allow a confident variant call are masked with N, instead of calling the reference.
 The consensi are labelled according to a user defined threshold of ambiguous base count (N) into LowCov (Ns above threshold), HighCov (Ns below threshold).